Disability Charities: Charitable Causes and Donations

-Charitable giving is the act of giving money, goods or time to the unfortunate, either directly or by means of a charitable trust or other worthy cause.
+- Charitable giving is the act of giving money, goods, or time to the unfortunate, either directly or through a charitable trust or other worthy cause.

 You must keep written records and receipts of all your cash donations as supporting documentation.
 Your records must indicate the name of the charitable organization, the date of your contribution, and the amount donated.

 An array of organizations claiming to help American veterans, all with very similar and inspiring names - Disabled American Veterans; Disabled Veterans National Foundation; Disabled Veterans Services; Paralyzed Veterans of America; Veterans Support Foundation; and Wounded Warrior Project - dominate the list of New Jersey's "Top 10 Most Inquired-About Charities" for the first half of 2012.

 - In the United States, in 2007, the Bureau of Labor Statistics found that American households in the lowest fifth concerning wealth, gave on average a higher percentage of their incomes to charitable organizations than those households in the highest fifth.

 - According to Giving USA, Americans gave $298.42 billion in 2011 (about 2% of GDP).
 The majority of donations were from individuals (73%), then from bequests (about 12%), foundations (1.8%) and less than 1% from corporations.
 The largest sector to receive donations was religious organizations (32%), then education (13%).
 Giving has increased in 3 out of 4 years since 1971.

 - Blackbaud reports that, in the US, online giving in 2012 grew 10.7% on a year-over-year basis.
 The percentage of total fundraising that comes from online giving was about 7% in 2012.
 This was an increase from 6.3% in 2011 and is nearing the record level of 7.6% from 2010 when online giving spiked in response to Haitian earthquake relief efforts.